 Don’t Let Workers’ Compensation History Blindside You

 Proper due diligence in all areas of the business you are acquiring will offer you peace of mind when it comes to your next deal.
-Horton’s M&A team is here to navigate the due diligence process and ensure that you are prepared for any risks you may acquire in the transaction.
-Reach out to us here.
+Horton’s M&A team is here to navigate the due diligence process, evaluate your past workers’ compensation history and ensure that you are prepared for any risks that lie ahead.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.